The Best Way to Finance a New Car

 Is it better to finance a car through a bank or dealership?

-Go online and look at your bank (and other banks) to see what rate you might get on a personal loan, or even go directly to a specialist car finance company and see if they will offer you a superior rate.
+Go online and look at your bank (and other banks) to see what rate you might get on a personal loan, or even go directly to a specialist car finance company and see if they will offer you a better rate.

-Finance advice with Compare UK Quotes
+Financial advice with Compare UK Quotes